$0 How to Request an Assessment: NZ Parent's Template Letter

 What SAC Requires

-NZQA requires recent assessment evidence demonstrating a significant functional impact on the student's ability to demonstrate their knowledge under standard examination conditions.
-"Recent" generally means within two to three years, though NZQA does not publish a strict cutoff.
+NZQA requires evidence demonstrating the functional impact on the student's ability to demonstrate their knowledge under standard examination conditions.
+NZQA does not publish a single expiry period; evidence may need current supplementation, especially when a report predates secondary school.

-• A formal assessment report from a registered professional (educational psychologist, speech-language therapist, or relevant specialist)
+• Evidence from the school or an appropriately qualified independent registered professional (educational psychologist, speech-language therapist, or relevant specialist)

 • Documentation of the functional impact in classroom settings

-• School verification that the accommodations are consistent with what the student receives during regular instruction
+• School verification, where relevant, that the accommodations are consistent with what the student receives during regular instruction

 The Common Failure Point